zetavg/chromium-website/site/for-testers/faq/index.md

 Where you would've used a label in Monorail, we recommend you use a hotlist in Issue Tracker.

+### What happened to the auto-CC rules from Monorail?

+The auto-CC rules from Monorail were not migrated.
+However, it is possible in the Issue Tracker to be cc'd on bugs in a specific component as described below.

 ### How do I ensure I’m automatically CC’d on all of the things I care about?